clarkezyz/shac_sim/README.md

 ## Why This Exists

+**This is a learning tool, not the final product.**

+Spatial audio is hard to understand without experiencing it firsthand.
+This simulator lets anyone with a browser explore spatial audio concepts before diving into the actual [SHAC format](https://github.com/clarkezyz/shac-player-online).

 Spatial audio has been locked behind:
 - Expensive VR headsets
 - Proprietary tools and formats (Dolby Atmos, Apple Spatial Audio)
 - Complex professional software

-But the Web Audio API has had everything needed for spatial audio since 2011.
-This tool democratizes spatial music exploration—anyone with a browser can experience and create spatial audio.
+This simulator breaks down that barrier—load any audio files and immediately experience spatial positioning.
+Once you understand the concepts here, you can create professional SHAC files for distribution.

 ## How It's Different